 Ada Comstock Scholars Program

-Emergency grants for Ada Comstock Scholars for medical or dental expenses and other unforeseen expenses.
-Also, small grants to attend conferences and other opportunities for professional development as well as some funds for Adas' textbook assistance.
+For emergency grants for medical, dental and other unforeseen expenses, email Calvin McFadden, Dean of the Ada Comstock Scholars.
+Also, small grants are available to attend conferences and other opportunities for professional development as well as some funds for Adas' textbook assistance.

 See also Magic Grants for Ada Comstock Scholars.